DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 * Sign-ups open 7 days beforehand

 * Students can book up to 3 laser appointments per week
-  * Students signing up for more than 3 laser appointments at once will have all extra appointments cancelled

 **Cancellations / No-Shows**